tensorflow/data-validation/g3doc/api_docs/python/tfdv/CombinerStatsGenerator.md

 Generate statistics using combiner function.

-This object mirrors a beam.CombineFn.
+This object mirrors a beam.CombineFn except for the add_input interface, which is expected to be defined by its sub-classes.

 <h2 id="__init__"><code>__init__</code></h2>